 This is quite a major drawback.
 Compared with the versatility of models from Dyson and Shark, the AirRam’s lack of tools means it’s a much more limited vacuum cleaner.

 Frequently Asked Questions

 What Are The Differences Between The Gtech AirRam And AirRam Mk2?

 On the surface, it doesn’t seem there are huge differences between the Mk1 and Mk2.
 The aim of providing a floor-cleaning cordless as a second vacuum rather than a true upright replacement is certainly the same.
 They also both weigh 3.5kg and have a combination of telescopic tube and additional handle.

 There are a number of additions though.
 Firstly, the AirLOC suction system improves the vacuum’s ability to pickup larger debris without compromising on smaller particles.
 Gtech has also added headlights and a new, easier-to-empty bin design.
-Overall, the Mk2 is unarguably a step up from the original model, even if the basic design is the same.
+Overall, the Gtech AirRam Mk2 is unarguably a step up from the original vacuum cleaner, even if the basic design is the same.

-While the Gtech AirRam Mk2 cordless vacuum is undoubtedly an improvement on the original AirRam, the changes are evolutionary rather than revolutionary.
-The easier-to-empty bin, new suction system and headlights are welcome additions though, and we think the Mk2 provides excellent value for money.
+While the Gtech AirRam Mk2 cordless vacuum cleaner is an improvement on the original AirRam, the changes are evolutionary rather than revolutionary.
+The easier-to-empty bin, new suction system and headlights are welcome additions, and we think the Mk2 provides excellent value for money.

 The competition for cordless vacuums is much stiffer than when the original AirRam was released though.
-Models such as the Dyson V6 provide better cleaning power and are much more versatile – although the AirRam is cheaper and has a longer battery life.
-Many people will also be put off by the lack of accessories and poor performance with pet hair.
+Models such as the Dyson V8 provide better cleaning power and are more versatile (check out our V8 vs AirRam comparison for more information) – although the AirRam is cheaper and has a longer battery life.
+Many people will also be put off by the lack of accessories, no handheld mode, and mediocre performance when cleaning pet hair.